Hawzy/hawzy.github.io/_posts/2022-01-05/2022-01-05-site-setup-and-jekyll-theme-config.md

 ## Conclusion

 On Day 5 of 100 Days of Code,I cloned a jekyll theme repo, I tweaked the settings and added dark mode (very important), and added my About Me page info.
-On Day 6 I will push my local files up to GitHub and
+On Day 6 I will push my local files up to GitHub and make https://hawzy.github.io viewable on the internet.